aws/aws-toolkit-vscode/docs/lsp.md

 ## Language Server Debugging

-1. Clone https://github.com/aws/language-servers.git and set it up in the same workspace as this project
+1. Clone https://github.com/aws/language-servers.git and set it up in the same workspace as this project by cmd+shift+p and "add folder to workspace" and selecting the language-servers folder that you just cloned.
+Your VS code folder structure should look like  below.

-    e.g.

     ```
     /aws-toolkit-vscode